PrinceMakhansa/Readora/README.md

 ## 📄 License

+Copyright © 2025 Prince Makhansa.
+All Rights Reserved.

+This project is currently proprietary and is submitted as an academic project.
+Unauthorized copying, distribution, or use of this software is strictly prohibited.

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+**Note:** This project will be released under the MIT License after academic submission and grading are complete.

 ---